HomeGuidesAPI ReferenceChangelog

 }

-As you can see above, this TOU definition points to a calendar, which in this case has calendarId of 637.
-You use the calendarId to retrieve the specific System Peak Demand intervals from the [Calendar API][calendar_api_ref].
-The example below is for all events in the calendar year 2016.
+As you can see above, this TOU definition points to a calendar, which in this case has a calendarId of 637.
+You use the calendarId to retrieve the specific System Peak Demand intervals from the Calendar API.
+The example below is for all events in the 2017 calendar year.

 GET /rest/public/calendars/dates?calendarId=637&fromDateTime=2017-01-01&toDateTime=2018-01-01